To help your search use the Ctrl key and press F

 Married to Helena?

-Daughter, Bessie Wareing Singleton born 1911, possibly marrying Richard Prescott
+Their Daughter, Bessie Wareing Singleton born in 1911, possibly married Richard Prescott

 Charles Singleton would pass away 1 month after the 1939 census was taken.